prometheus/proposals/proposals/0065-issue-pr-label-system.md

 - PRs and issues that languish without clear ownership or next steps
 - No clear signal for when an item is blocked versus ready for action
 - Maintainer time wasted re-evaluating items that haven't changed state
+- Contributors time wasted by working on untriaged issues which might be invalid

 ## Goals